jvgiordano/OSSMM-Version-1/docs/index.md

 The OSSMM device can sample at 250Hz, and 8 hours of sleep is roughly equivalent to 500 MB of data at this rate.

+## Documentation Guide

+This documentation provides the necessary information to build, set up, and understand the OSSMM V1.0.2.
+Please follow the sections below in order:

+1.  **[Prerequisites](01-prerequisites.md)**: Required software, tools, components, and background skills.
+2.  **[3D Printables](02-printables.md)**: Accessing files and instructions for printing the device casing.
+3.  **[Electronics Assembly](03-electronics-assembly.md)**: Step-by-step guide for soldering and assembling the hardware components.
+4.  **[Software Setup](04-software.md)**: Instructions for uploading code onto the microcontroller and setting up the smartphone application.
+5.  **[Final Assembly & Completion](05-completion.md)**: Integrating the electronics into the casing, attaching the headband, and final checks.

 ## Safety Considerations

 User safety was a fundamental priority throughout the development of OSSMM.
 The design incorporates several important safety features: